 Look after your own hygiene

-After bathing, playing with, or otherwise handling your bearded dragon, make sure you immediately wash your hands.
+After bathing, playing with, getting licked by, or otherwise handling your bearded dragon, make sure you immediately wash your hands.
 You should also wash the other parts of your body that came into contact with him.

 Use an antibacterial soap, which will kill any bacteria you picked up from your pet.